mitsuki31/jmatrix/README.md

 \end{bmatrix}
 ```

+In the example above, two matrices $m$ and $n$ are created.
+The `Matrix.sub(m, n)` method is used to subtract $n$ from $m$ element-wise, and the resulting matrix $k$ is computed and stored.
+The output matrix $k$ is the difference between matrices $m$ and $n$.

 ### <a name="scalar-mult" /> Scalar Multiplication

 :book: **Wiki:** [Scalar Multiplication][scalar-mult]

+**Scalar multiplication** involves multiplying all elements of a matrix by a scalar value.
+The resulting matrix will have each of its elements multiplied by the given scalar value.

+> **Note**
+> The resulting matrix's sizes of **scalar multiplication** will be always the same with the sizes of the operand matrix.

 **Example code:**

 ```java
 // Construct new matrix
 Matrix m = new Matrix(new double[][] {